Automated Mobility in Mixed Traffic

 Meaningful human control in mixed autonomy;

-Robustness, transparency, and trustworthy of AI in mixed traffic;
+Robustness, transparency, and trustworthiness of AI in mixed traffic;

 Impact evaluation methods of mixed traffic;